 A big part of helping clients achieve their wellness goals is to provide accountability and support along the way.
 When working with a smaller client load, spending the time on client engagement may be feasible, however, with a larger case-load, this can be challenging.
 Answering client questions, reviewing their progress, and checking-in with multiple clients may be distracting throughout the day.

 To better streamline your client communication, block off time in your schedule regularly for client engagement.
 For some wellness providers, this may be daily, for others, every few days or even weekly may suffice.
 No matter the frequency in which you engage with clients, having a regular block of time will allow you to more efficiently provide engagement time and ensures that every client feels supported.
+With Healthie’s Client Engagement Portal, you can establish wellness goals for clients to track on a daily, weekly, and long-term basis with customizable client notifications/reminders.
+Click here to try this feature, and many others, for free today with Healthie’s Starter Plan.

 How Healthie Supports Growing Wellness Practices